google-ar/three.ar.js/webvr_ar_extension.md

 }
 ```

+See [webvr_ar_extension.idl] for structure of VRPlane, VRHit, and others.

 ## Using the WebVR extension API for AR

 As the extension API is built on top of WebVR, please refer to the [WebVR 1.1 API] for more details and basic knowledge that will be necessary to understand this section.
 Some of the examples will also use some [three.js] based code for clarity purposes but the same concept could be applied in any other engine or basic webgl based web app.